MY INTERESTS

 1988 to Present

-From 1988 to Present, everything you can imagine with a 3-inch, 8-inch and 11-inch telescope!
+From 1988 to the present, I have observed everything you can imagine using a 3-inch, 8-inch and 11-inch telescope and a CCD camera!

 From 1980 to 1988, my teen years interfered with this interest.